umhau/vmc/README.md

 with the PocketSphinx decoder.
 It is also possible to use the voice models created by this tool as the basis for a test-to-speech engine.

-Note this tool has only been tested with Linux Mint 17.3 & 18.
+Note this tool has only been tested with Linux Mint 17.3 & 18 and Ubuntu GNOME 17.04.
+No good reason it should fail elsewhere, but use at your own risk.

 **Please see the LICENSE file for terms of use.**